 While the proposed development is potentially hydrologically connected to the Great Island Channel SAC via Cork Harbour, given the small scale of the proposed development, the dilution capacity available within Cork Harbour and the robust nature of the estuarine qualifying habitats for the Great Island Channel SAC, no pathway for impact has been identified.
+The proposed development is not hydrologically connected to the Blackwater River (Cork/Waterford) SAC.
 Given the distances involved and the lack of hydrological connection, no pathway for impact has been identified between the proposed development and any other Natura 2000 site.